 Seek Out the Details Using Emotional Reasoning

 Let’s now separate the situation from the emotional rollercoaster.
 Which specific details are you able to identify?
 Was there a particular instance that made you feel something?
-Are you making assumptions or drawing conclusions from your response?
+Are you making assumptions or concluding your response?

 Push Your Thoughts